zhanikey/github-capstone/README.md

 # github-capstone
-The repository for Data Science Capstone project by Zhanikey
+The repository for Data Science Capstone k-means clustering project by Zhanikey as part of IBM Data science certification.